ANNE VACHELL (1542-1612+)

 Elizabeth de Vere was the daughter of Edward de Vere, 17th earl of Oxford (April 12,1550-June 24,1604) and Ann Cecil (December 5,1556-June 5,1588).
-She was brought up by her grandfather, Lord Burghley and went to court as a maid of honor in 1590.
+She was brought up by her grandfather, Lord Burghley, and went to court as a maid of honor in 1590.
 Burghley wanted her to marry Henry Wriothesley, 3rd earl of Southampton, whose wardship he held.
 In 1591 Wriothesley refused to wed her and was fined £5000.
 That same year, a marriage was considered with the earl of Bedford and in 1592 the earl of Northumberland entered the running, but Elizabeth did not “fancye” him.
 On January 26, 1595, she married William Stanley, 6th earl of Derby (1561-September 29, 1642) at Greenwich in the presence of Queen Elizabeth.
 They waited to be sure his sister-in-law’s posthumous child would be a girl, making his title secure, before they wed.
-The wedding is sometimes given the date of June 26, 1594 and mentioned as the possible occasion for the first performance of Shakespeare’s A Midsummer Night’s Dream.
+The wedding is sometimes given the date of June 26, 1594, and is mentioned as the possible occasion for the first performance of Shakespeare’s A Midsummer Night’s Dream.
+Their children were James, 7th earl of Derby (January 31,1606/7-October 15,1651), Elizabeth (d. yng.), Robert (d.1632), Anne (d.
+February 15,1657), and another Elizabeth (d. yng.).
 As early as May 1595, Elizabeth was rumored to be having an affair with the earl of Essex.
 These rumors flared up again in late 1596 and again in the summer of 1597.
 In August 1597, Lord Burghley intervened.
 By one account, Elizabeth and her husband separated in 1598 but were reconciled in 1599.
 Johanna Rickman in Love, Lust and License in Early Modern England has Elizabeth leaving court for Lancashire in July 1597 and remaining there for several years.
 According to her, Elizabeth arrived at Knowsley on July 28, and Derby received letters from court on August 8, telling him about her affair with Essex.
 He flew into a rage but, within a few days, loyal servants had prevailed upon him to reconcile with his wife.
 Lady Derby later returned to court.
 David C. Price, in Patrons and Musicians of the English Renaissance cites a 1602 letter from William Browne to Gilbert Talbot, earl of Shrewsbury, in which he says that Lady Derby aroused the queen’s jealousy by wearing a locket containing a miniature of Sir Robert Cecil around her neck and that Cecil had to write lyrics to a song to appease the queen.
 Robert Hayes, royal lutenist, wrote the music.
 Why this should make the queen jealous is unclear.
 Derby was the patron of a company of players and at one point c.1597-9 had Elizabeth write to her uncle, Sir Robert Cecil, asking that the company not be barred from playing in their usual places.
 Lady Derby went on to become a lady in waiting in Queen Anne of Denmark’s “drawing chamber” by February 1604.
-She left before the birth of her son James, 7th earl of Derby (January 31,1606/7-October 15,1651) and did not return.
-Her other children were Elizabeth (d. yng.), Robert (d.1632), Anne (d.
-February 15,1657), and another Elizabeth, who also died young.
+She left before the birth of her son in January 1606/7 and did not return.
 Portraits: unknown artist; effigy on the tomb of her mother and grandmother in Westminster Abbey.

 ELIZABETH de VERE